stnorton/prof-website/content/home/experience.md

   location = "Chapel Hill, NC"
   date_start = "2019-07-15"
   date_end = ""
-  description = """Provide technical support to users of UNC's HPC clusters and other research computing resources."""
+  description = """Provide technical support to users of UNC's HPC clusters and other research computing resources and teach classes on the use of research computing resources."""

 +++